 Which of these is your view of your darkness?
 Does your darkness define you, or simply point to the part of you that you’re most proud of?

-I decided when I was 22 that I wanted to change my life and give it to Jesus.
-The reason is because He was sinless and yet, while all of us were still sinners, He died for every single person ever to exist.
-And He did it out of love.
+I decided when I was 22 that I wanted to change my life by giving it to Jesus.
+The reason was because He was sinless and yet, while all of us were still sinners, He died for us –and He did it out of love.
 That’s the kind of God I want to follow.
-That’s the kind of God who understands darkness; One who has been to the gates of Hell itself and taken the keys so I never have to go there.
-My darkness is not important to me other than in the sense that I may reference it in order to relate to others who still live with theirs.
-I know my story, and I’m glad to share it with those whom it would help, but it doesn’t do any good in my life anymore.
+That’s the kind of God who understands darkness: One who has been to the gates of Hell itself and taken the keys so we, as followers, never have to go there.
+My darkness is only important to me in the sense that I may relate to others who still live in theirs.
+I know my story, and I’m glad to share it with those it would help, but it doesn’t do any active good in my life.
 Darkness is a lesson to be learned—not a lifestyle or mentality to live into.

 My lesson was that I am not worthless, that I am loved, that I am worth the love of God through Christ; that no matter what I experienced growing up, the love of God is permanent, everlasting, and unconditional.
 There is no reason for me to return to my darkness when the God of creation loves me more than I could even imagine.